-How to create a gentle skin care routine for your tween
+How to create a gentle skin care routine for tweens

 The years between childhood and adolescence are commonly referred to as "the tweens" for the years in "between."
 It's a time of growth and development, typically marked by puberty with all its emotional, cognitive and physical impacts.

-Their skin may be changing due to rising hormonal levels.
-Your tween may also be developing a greater interest in their own self-care routines, which can help boost confidence and make them feel more in control.
+Their skin may be changing due to changing hormonal levels.
+During this time, tweens may also be developing a greater interest in their own self-care routines, which can help boost confidence and make them feel more in control.

-Yet with so many skin care products on the market, guiding your tween in making the right choices for their specific skin needs can feel overwhelming.
-Rest assured, you're not alone.
+Yet with so many skin care products on the market, guiding tweens to make the right choices for their specific skin care needs can feel overwhelming.
 Read on to learn more about skin care for tweens.

 En este artículo: